SUMaC student in front of computer

 Daily Expectations

-In general, students can expect to have roughly 3-5 hours of academic work per weekday, in addition to the daily live class period.
-Outside of the scheduled class period, students are able to set their own schedule for when they work on class assignments and problem sets.
+Participants can expect to have roughly 3-5 hours of academic work per weekday, in addition to the daily 3-hour live class period.
+Outside of the scheduled class period, students attend live problem solving sessions led by instructional assistants and work asynchronously on class assignments and research projects.

 Online Classroom Technology Requirements